patrickverroya/CYLINDRICAL_G2_LABORATORY1_2024/README.md

 a base and the other that is free to be employed for various robotic tasks.

-As we move forward, we will be exploring the full potential of its form and
+As we move forward, we will be exploring the full potential of its form and functions.
+Dissecting the cylindrical manipulator's characteristics such as the number of its joints, DOF, D-H Frames and more that will emphasize the unique advantages it offers.

 # **DEGREES OF FREEDOM**
 The number of independent variables used to